scitran/client/Connecting-and-Authentication.md

 * Click on your user profile, which is found on the upper right of the page
 * Scroll down to the API section (see image below)

-The information you enter will be stored on your computer, and you will only need to enter it again to refresh your authentication every few months.
+The authentication key you enter will be stored on your computer - so this needs to be done infrequently.
+The API key expires after a few months, so you will need to enter it again to refresh your authentication every few months.

 ### An example